-The HONI F1 feeder (provincial grid) is on the north side of Scotchmere Drive.
-Discussions will be held with Hydro One as to the connection to the existing hydro pole.
+The HONI M24 feeder (provincial grid) is on the south side of Union Drive.
+Discussions will be held with Hydro One on the type of connection to be provided; whether to cross this road by drilling and ducting, or overhead which would entail the installation of a hydro pole and support.